oktadev/okta-blog/_source/_posts/2022-08-24-state-of-project-loom.md

 Another common use case is parallel processing or multi-threading.
 You must ensure thread synchronization when executing a parallel task distributed over multiple threads to avoid data races.
 The implementation becomes even more fragile and puts a lot more responsibility on the developer to ensure there are no issues like thread leaks and cancellation delays.

-Project Loom aims to fix these issues in the current concurrency model by introducing two new features, virtual threads, and structured concurrency.
+Project Loom aims to fix these issues in the current concurrency model by introducing two new features: virtual threads and structured concurrency.

 ### Virtual Threads